londelec/leandcxmlman/source/sections/SystemConfiguration.rst

      :desc,75: Description

    * :attr:    :xmlref:`LogFlags`
-     :val:     See table :numref:`ref-SYSLOGFILELogFlagsAttribute` for description
+     :val:     See table :numref:`docref-SYSLOGFILELogFlagsAttab` for description
-     :desc:    LogFlags specify the type of system information to be recorded to a logfile.
+     :desc:    Select which system messages will be recorded to a logfile.
+Logfile will not be created if value is 0.

    * :attr:    :xmlref:`Logfile`
      :val:     Max 200 chars
-     :desc:    System logfile name without an extension, but including absolute or relative path.
-Logfile will be created in the same folder as leandc firmware if path is not specified.
-The date and extension 'log' will be added to the file name automatically.
-Logfile will not be created if attribute is left blank. (default entry 'Syslog/aaa', where 'aaa' is name of the file) :inlineimportant:`Attribute is case sensitive, observe the case of path and file name when specifying.`
+     :desc:    Name of a logfile excluding extension (e.g. '.log').
+It is possible to specify relative or absolute path as part of the file name.
+Logfile will be created in the folder where leandc firmware is stored if path is not specified.
+Date of file creation and extension '.log' will be appended to the file name automatically.
+Logfile will not be created if this attribute is left blank. (default value 'Syslog/syslog', where 'Syslog' is the name of the folder and 'syslog' is the name of the file) :inlineimportant:`Attribute is case sensitive, observe the case of the path and name of the file when specifying.`

    * :attr:    .. _ref-SYSLOGFILEMode:

                :xmlref:`Mode`\*
-     :val:     See table :numref:`ref-LoggerModeBits` for description
+     :val:     See table :numref:`docref-LoggerModeBits` for description
-     :desc:    New logfile initialization settings. (default value 0) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default settings will be used if omitted.`
+     :desc:    Logfile initialization settings. (default value 0) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default settings will be used if omitted.`

    * :attr:    .. _ref-SYSLOGFILEHourLimit:

                :xmlref:`HourLimit`\*
      :val:     0...12
-     :desc:    New file will created after selected number of hours in order to limit the size. (default 0 hours – only one logfile per day will be created) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default settings will be used if omitted.`
+     :desc:    Option to create a new file after selected number of hours in order to limit the size of a file. (default 0 hours – only one logfile will be created per day) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default settings will be used if omitted.`

+   * :attr:    :xmlref:`TimeZone`
+     :val:     Max 200 chars
+     :desc:    Adjust time-tags of the recorded information based on the specified time zone. :inlineimportant:`Attribute must not be used if not required, there is no default value.
+Time-tags will not be adjusted if attribute omitted.` :inlinetip:`Please see` :ref:`docref-TimeZoneSpecification` :inlinetip:`for additional information.`

+.. include-file:: sections/Include/hidden_LogDebugFlags.rstinc "internal" ":numref:`docref-LOGGERDebugFlagsAttab`"

-.. tip:: \* Please refer to the (:ref:`ref<ref-LogfileSampleList>`) for a sample list of files created based on settings in :ref:`SYSLOGFILE<ref-TraceCfg>`.\ :ref:`HourLimit<ref-SYSLOGFILEHourLimit>` \ and :ref:`SYSLOGFILE<ref-TraceCfg>`.\ :ref:`Mode<ref-SYSLOGFILEMode>` \ attributes.
+.. tip:: \* There are few samples on how files are created with various :ref:`Mode<ref-SYSLOGFILEMode>` \ and :ref:`HourLimit<ref-SYSLOGFILEHourLimit>` \ attribute settings in section :ref:`docref-LogfileSampleList`.

-.. _ref-SYSLOGFILELogFlagsAttribute:
+.. _docref-SYSLOGFILELogFlagsAttab:

 .. field-list-table:: LogFlags attribute
    :class: table table-condensed table-bordered longtable